tektoncd/pipeline/docs/pipelineruns.md

 - When triggering the run of a `Pipeline` against a pull request, the triggering system must specify the commitish of a git `PipelineResource` to use
-- When invoking a `Pipeline` manually against one's own setup, one will need to ensure that one's own GitHub fork (via the git `PipelineResource`), image registry (via the image `PipelineResource`) and Kubernetes cluster (via the cluster `PipelineResource`).
+- When invoking a `Pipeline` manually against one's own setup, one will need to ensure one's own GitHub fork (via the git `PipelineResource`), image registry (via the image `PipelineResource`) and Kubernetes cluster (via the cluster `PipelineResource`).